 Los Angeles County’s diverse neighborhoods and cities have created a rich and unique cultural fabric we all call home.
 Yet, the home we know is at risk.

 The COVID-19 pandemic has cost people their jobs and livelihoods.
-This has put an estimated one-third of households in a position where they cannot make rent and are facing losing their homes.
+This has left in an estimated one-third of households not being able to make rent and facing losing their homes.

 This is a fear no one in our community should have to face.
 You have rights though, and Stay Housed L.A.
 County is here to help.